zed-industries/zed/README.md

 Establish basic infrastructure for building the app bundle and uploading an artifact.
 Once this is released, we should regularly distribute updates as features land.

-### Minimal code editor for internal use
+### Collaborative code editor for internal use

 [Tracking issue](https://github.com/zed-industries/zed/issues/6)

-Turn the minimal text editor into a minimal *code* editor.
-We define "minimal" as the features that the Zed team needs to use Zed to build Zed without net loss in developer productivity.
+Turn the minimal text editor into a collaborative *code* editor.
+This will include the minimal features that the Zed team needs to collaborate in Zed to build Zed without net loss in developer productivity.
 This includes productivity-critical features such as:

 * Syntax highlighting and syntax-aware editing and navigation
+* The ability to see and edit non-local working copies of a repository
 * Language server support for Rust code navigation, refactoring, diagnostics, etc.
 * Project browsing and project-wide search and replace

-We don't need to implement everything, just anything stopping us from being productive.
-For example, maybe we don't implement soft wrap and continue to edit prose in another editor at first.

-### Minimal collaborative code editor for internal use

-Once we're using Zed every day, our next goal is to *collaborate* in Zed every day.
-What features do we need to stop pairing over Discord screen sharing, then stop using Discord screen sharing entirely, then spend increasingly less time talking about code in Discord, etc?
-How much team collaboration can take place inside of Zed with code as its focus?
+We want to tackle collaboration fairly early so that the rest of the design of the product can flow around that assumption.
+We could probably produce a single-player code editor more quickly, but at the risk of having collaboration feel more "bolted on" when we eventually add it.

 ### Private alpha for Rust teams on macOS